medikoo/cli-progress-footer/README.md

 ##### redirectStderr `bool` _(default: true)_

 When progress footer is in play, all output should be treated as one `std` stream.
-If it's not the case then filtering `stderr` may show output as malformed.
+If it's not the case then any `stderr` output may break visible log output.
 Therefore by default all `stderr` content is redirected to `stdout`.

-If you wish to redirect `stderr` somewhere else with cli means, then it's best turn this function off (in such cases `proces.stderr.write` will not be affected)
+If you wish to redirect `stderr` somewhere else with cli means, then it's best turn this function off (so `proces.stderr.write` is not overriden)

 ### Tests